 Her first book, the novel LOVE ME BACK, was shortlisted for the PEN/Robert W. Bingham prize for debut fiction and won the 2014 Texas Institute of Letters' Steven Turner Award for Best Work of First Fiction.
-LOVE ME BACK was named a best book of 2014 by The Chicago Tribune and Electric Literature and was also published or is forthcoming in the UK, Italy, and Spain.
+LOVE ME BACK was named a best book of 2014 by The Chicago Tribune and Electric Literature and was also published in the UK, Italy, and Spain.

 Tierce's writing has appeared in The New York Times, Oxford American, New Stories from the South: The Year's Best, Southwest Review, and online at The Paris Review, Electric Literature, Marie-Claire, and Cosmopolitan, among other magazines and publications.

 She has been a fellow at the Yaddo, MacDowell, Willapa Bay, and Can Cab artists' colonies, and at Writers Omi at Ledig House.
 She slaughtered the field at Literary Death Match.